dave-hudson/c8/doc/c8_integer_operator_dieq.md

 # c8::integer::operator /= #

-Division assignment operator.

-### Definition ###

 ```cpp
 auto operator /=(const integer &v) -> integer &
 ```

-### Description ###

-Perform operations that assign values to this number (left hand side of the operator).
-The previous value of this number is lost and any memory resources that were used by it are released.
+Divides this number (left hand side of the operator) by `v` (right hand side of the operator), and assigns the result back to this number.

-Divide this number by `v`.
 Any remainder is lost.

 ### Return Value ###